-The cliff strewn coast of Aljezur meanders up the Western coast towards the Alentejo.
-It hides among its many sheltered bays four Blue Flag beaches.
+The cliff-strewn coast of Aljezur meanders up Western Europe’s tip towards the Alentejo, hiding among its many sheltered bays and four Blue Flag beaches.
 The Aljezur region hugs the northwestern edge of the Algarve.
-To the north, it borders the Alentejo.
-To the south, the Vila Do Bispo area, the ‘end of the world’, the most southwestern point of Europe.
-To the east are Lagos and the Monchique mountains.
-An Aljezur property could be in the quaint town of Aljezur itself, overlooked by the Moorish castle.
-Perhaps perched on the cliffs, on sandy moorland, gazing out across the wild Atlantic.
-It could be nestled in the foothills of the Serra de Espinhação de Cão, peaceful and quiet.
+To the north, it borders the Alentejo; to the south, the Vila Do Bispo area – the ‘end of the world’, the most southwestern point of Europe.
+To Aljezur’s east are Lagos and the Monchique mountains.
+Choosing an Aljezur property brings you a myriad of choice when it comes to beautiful scenery: it could be in the quaint town itself, overlooked by the Moorish castle, or perhaps perched on the cliffs, on sandy moorland, gazing out across the wild Atlantic.
+Or it could be nestled in the foothills of the Serra de Espinhação de Cão, peaceful and quiet.
 If you enjoy the grandeur of mother nature, being steeped in history, and getting away from it all, then an Aljezur property is the way to go.

 The average price for an Aljezur apartment for sale hovers around €1.700 per sq. meter and prices for houses in Aljezur are around €2.100 per sq. meter.
 The municipality also offers several investment opportunities for €1.800 per sq. meter in average.

-In addition, coastal villas offering stunning views over the Atlantic have higher prices.
+Coastal villas offering stunning views over the Atlantic are priced higher.
 The average price for such a property in Aljezur is €3.100 per sq. meter.

 Sale price distribution in Aljezur region